 Note: After you’re finished creating a custom metric with this data feed, you can return to it and use it to make more custom metrics.
 In the left navigation sidebar, click Data Feeds.
 Select the desired data feed from the list and click +Add metric.

-Choosing settings for your custom metric
+Configuring your custom metric

-To choose settings for your custom metric:
+To configure your custom metric:

 - Under Measure, select the column from the data feed that contains the values you want to track in your metric.